 In the United States, seeing or interacting with a police officer is nearly impossible to avoid.
 Here in North Carolina, those interactions involved over 455,000 arrests a year – nearly 1,200 per day – as of the last FBI study.
 Unfortunately, many of those arrests (and the convictions that often spring from them) result from a misunderstanding about one of the most fundamental set of protections that every United States citizen enjoys – Miranda rights.
-Below, the attorneys at Garrett, Walker & Aycoth have laid out a few of the most common “Miranda Myths” and compared it to what the law actually is.
+Below, the attorneys at Garrett, Walker, Aycoth & Olson, have laid out a few of the most common “Miranda Myths” and compared it to what the law actually is.
+Our Greensboro law firm is here to help you, and one way we can do this is by our law attorney reviewing laws to help you get a better understanding of how they operate.

 Myth #1: If they don’t read me my rights, they can’t use anything I say against me